benlau/quickflux/README.md

-# Writing QML application a Flux way
+# Writing QML application in a Flux way

 Under Development